strifel/myScripts/README.md

 4. simpleGetAPIwithOutput: Returnes your request in json and prints it to console.
 (Uses express in js)
 5. modlister: Just lists .jar files in directory
 6. github_auth: Get Auth Token from github with two factor code
+7. raspiMonOut: Turn of your Raspberrypi Monitor automatically